For Arizona Baseball Fans, A Stadium Bratwurst Meant To 'Blow Their Mind'

 The final ingredient of each of Chase Field's specialty dogs?
 A $30 price tag.

 This baseball season, NPR's Morning Edition found that Chase Field is far from the only stadium reinventing the sport's culinary wheel.
-From the Diamondbacks' Blooper Burger to the D.C.
+From the Atlanta Braves' Blooper Burger to the D.C.
 Nationals' Bulgogi Hoagie, nationwide, crazy concoctions are tempting fans to abandon the traditional ballgame snacks of the past.

-Note: A previous version of the Web story incorrectly said that the Blooper Burger is a Diamondbacks menu item.
-It's actually an Atlanta Braves menu item.